Sirhurryup/Designing-Scalable-Systems-for-Real-People/projects/aws-security/project3-secure-document-storage.md

 A well-designed storage platform is more than an Amazon S3 bucket.
 It protects sensitive information, improves recoverability, reduces long-term costs, and provides a scalable foundation that supports the client's business as it grows.

+---

+## Continue the Journey

+This engagement is part of the **Designing Scalable Systems for Real People** portfolio, where SirhurryUp Corporation documents real-world cloud consulting engagements across security, infrastructure, automation, and scalable systems.

+For the engineering narrative behind this engagement, read the accompanying Medium article.

+Explore the remaining engagements to see how these principles evolve across AWS, Linux, Docker, Terraform, Kubernetes, Automation, and AI.